bseltz-cohesity/scripts/powershell/copyAlertRules/README.md

 * -useApiKeys: (optional) use API keys for authentication
 * -promptForMfaCode: (optional) prompt for MFA codes
 * -clearExistingRules: (optional) delete existing rules on target cluster before copying rules from source cluster

+## Note

+If -clearExistingRules is omitted, you could end up with duplicate rules